 Resource allocation as part of the new normal

 OEMs, wholesalers, and retailers have all experienced the inability to serve all customers due to supply chain disruptions.
 MIT Sloan Review provides practical advice for B2B businesses managing supply shortfalls due to supply chain disruption.

 Supply chains and shifting customer behaviors

-In an interview with Packworld, Abe Eshkenazi, CEO, Association for Supply Chain Management, discusses what retailers can expect as consumers buy more on-line and suppliers build more redundancies in their supply chains.
+In an interview with Packworld, Abe Eshkenazi, CEO, Association for Supply Chain Management, discusses what retailers can expect as consumers buy more on-line and suppliers build more redundancies in their supply chain digital transformation.

 Distribution News in B2B eCommerce